 In the analysis by firm size, 76 companies are excluded due to missing market capitalization data.

-Once the criteria are applied, a total of 323 announcements remain, spanning the time period 1985-2012.
+Once the criteria are applied, a total of 323 announcements remain, spanning the time period 1985-2015.
+A graph outlining the final distribution of announcements by year is presented in Figure 1.
 For the oncology analysis, there are 169 oncology therapeutic agents identified, leaving the remaining 154 announcements classified as non-oncology.
 In the 1985—2005 period, there are 67 oncology products, and the same number for non-oncology.
 In the 2006—2015 period, there are 102 oncology products and 87 non-oncology products.
 For the company size analysis, there are 40 companies classified as nano-cap (market cap less than $50 million), 94 classified as micro-cap (market cap between $50 and $250 million), 92 classified as small-cap (market cap between $250 million and $2 billion), and 21 classified as mid-cap or large-cap (market cap greater than $2 billion).

 Table 1.
 Exclusions and Sample Sizes